-Provides troubleshooting tips and information about ad performance to DFP publishers, overlaid directly onto their website or app.
+Provides troubleshooting tips and information about ad performance to publishers, overlaid directly onto their website or app.
 It’s another way for publishers to retrieve information and take action on their Google ads as they browse their site.

 Google Publisher Tag (GPT)

 An extension, in days, of a line item's end date.
 The line item will continue delivering until it reaches its goal or the end of its grace period, whichever comes first.

 Line items that are contractually obligated to deliver a requested number of impressions.
 DFP ensures these items deliver in full through reserving inventory for the line item.
 Contrast this with Non-guaranteed line items, which are used to fill "leftover" or remnant impressions.

 Creative image files you can upload to Google for free.
 Google will then manage these files and serve them directly to your site visitors.